 2013/6/20 Fishing in Oahu – Prologue

-Just before I started working for new company where I can’t have annual leave for the first 6 months, I took my family out to Oahu for early summer vacation between 16 and 24 June, we rented a place from Twiddy outer banks vacation rentals for a week.
+Just before I started working for new company where I can’t have annual leave for the first 6 months, I took my family out to Oahu for early summer vacation between 16 and 24 June, we went camping with a tent from Survival Cooking for a week.
 After all these island hopping on the Pacific, going to Hawaii to check things out made good sense including my wife could enjoy shopping and our sons many activities.

 If you know Hawaii already, please skip to the main part.

 Hawaii is geographically located in between the mainland US and Japan in the Pacific .
 For the people living in Tokyo, this is the closest “America” 7 hours international flight away at the same time gives the similarity of “tropical south” that of Okinawa or Ogasawara.
 Population consists of 14% Japanese descent and 40% Asian descent further adds to this familiarity and in 2012 alone there was 8 million visited Hawaii from Japan.

 Oahu is the state capital island of Hawaii holding the highest concentration of population of both locals and visitors.
 Honolulu, the capital city, is located on the southern coast of the island and its main street of Waikiki accommodates everyone of all age group and interest.
 Just 5 minutes walk from hotel or shopping centre, you can be at the view such as this.

 One thing about bonefish in Hawaii is that average size is very large and it is rare to see ones below 4lb.
 They live mostly in the deeper part of coral reef and push on to shallow feeding on crustaceans in low light or tide rising hours.
 In shoreline parks, you can be eating your lunch next to very shallow water where you see big bonefish slowly scavenging for food.